 Saturday, May 11

 - The Las Colinas Symphony Orchestra wraps up its 2018-2019 season with a performance featuring pianist Daniel del Pino at the Irving Arts Center.
-One of the leading international Spanish concert pianists, Daniel del Pino will perform Grieg’s Piano Concerto in A Minor along with a tango and more.
+One of the leading international Spanish concert pianists, Daniel del Pino will perform Grieg’s Piano Concerto in A Minor along with the tango and more.

 - Kali Uchis brings her sultry blend of pop and R&B to The Pavilion at Toyota Music Factory.
 Co-headlining with fellow songstress and songwriter, Grammy-nominated Jorja Smith, the tours see both critically acclaimed artists supporting their respective debut albums.